grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 excerpt: 'Thresholds are a pass/fail criteria used to specify the performance expectations of the system under test.'
 ---

 ## What are thresholds?

-Thresholds are a pass/fail criteria used to specify the performance expectations of the system under test.
+*Thresholds* are pass/fail criteria that specify the performance expectations of the system under test.

-Example expectations (Thresholds):
+For example, you can use thresholds to test that your system meets the following expectations:

-- System doesn't produce more than 1% errors.
+- Less than 1% of requests return an error.
-- Response time for 95% of requests should be below 200ms.
+- 95% of requests have a response time below 200ms.
-- Response time for 99% of requests should be below 400ms.
+- 99% of requests have a response time below 400ms.
-- Specific endpoint must always respond within 300ms.
+- A specific endpoint always responds within 300ms.
-- Any conditions on any [Custom metric](/using-k6/metrics#custom-metrics).
+- Any conditions for a [custom metric](/using-k6/metrics#custom-metrics).

-Thresholds analyze the performance metrics and determine the final test result (pass/fail).
+Thresholds analyze the performance metrics and determine whether the final results passed or failed the test.
-Thresholds are a essential for [load-testing automation](/testing-guides/automated-performance-testing).
+Thresholds are essential for [load-testing automation](/testing-guides/automated-performance-testing).

-Here is a sample script that specifies two thresholds, one evaluating the rate of http errors (`http_req_failed` metric) and one using the 95 percentile of all the response durations (the `http_req_duration` metric).
+Here is a sample script that specifies two thresholds.
+One threshold evaluates the rate of HTTP errors (`http_req_failed` metric).
+The other evaluates whether 95 percent of responses happen within a certain duration (the `http_req_duration` metric).

 <CodeGroup labels={["threshold.js"]} lineNumbers={[true]}>